Ameg-yag/V3ded.github.io/_posts/2017-12-09-htb-blocky.markdown

 ```
 > --enumerate = enumerates everything including plugins, users, etc.

-That's a lot of vulnerabilties, isn't it?
+That's a lot of vulnerabilities, isn't it?
 Unfortunately none of them can be exploited (we can at least note down the username `notch`).
 Proceeding to browse previously mentioned directories, I notice that `/plugins/` folder has *jar* files inside it which can be easily [reverse engineered or disassembled](https://tools.kali.org/reverse-engineering/jad).
 Hopefully we can find some hard-coded credentials?

 <img src="/img/blog/htb-blocky/htb-blocky-02.png">